 As all this develops the novel focuses on the death of a well-connected Irish newspaper owner, Sean Madden.
 His passing triggers a secret hunt for his memoirs.
 As owner of the North West Chronicle, Sean Madden had accumulated a in-depth memoir of what actually happened and hugely at odds of official accounts.
 As such, the Americans want to get their hands on it before the British and the Irish.
 Yet, Madden’s hard-nosed granddaughter Maeve, heir to the newspaper, has her own interests to protect as well.

 This historical novel-cum-21st century mystery makes for a pulsating page turner that transports the reader on an epic journey of war and peace, love and loss, politics and criminality across the twentieth century.

 “Burke shows again that he’s not just a comic genius, but also a fine dramatic writer and storyteller.” – Booklist.
 “Prose both scabrous and poetic.” – Publishers Weekly.
 “Proust meets Chandler over a pint of Guinness.” – Spectator.
-“A sheer pleasure.” – Tana French.
 “Among the most memorable books of the year, of any genre.” – Sunday Times.
 “A hardboiled delight.” – Guardian.
 “Imagine Donald Westlake and Richard Stark collaborating on a screwball noir.” – Kirkus Reviews.
 “A cross between Raymond Chandler and Flann O’Brien.” – John Banville.
-“The effortless cool of Elmore Leonard at his peak.” – Ray Banks.
-“A fine writer at the top of his game.” – Lee Child.

 Sunday, November 29, 2015

 PRESERVE THE DEAD by Brian McGilloway (August 6)